 See something on the list that you can write about?
-This is what a guest post for Practical Wanderlust needs:
+This is what a submission for Practical Wanderlust needs:

-- Your guest post should drip with sass.
+- Your writing should make us laugh.
 We’re looking for general hilariousness and funny anecdotes, told with ridiculousness and humor (but not like, in a mean way).
 Do you got jokes?
 Jokes are good.
 We also like cussing (although we try to bleep that sh*t out).
 If your friends describe you as “the funny one” and also “the one to ask for travel recommendations,” you’re a fantastic fit for Practical Wanderlust.
 (And also, can we be friends?)

-- Your guest post should be insanely informative.
+- Your blog post should be insanely informative.
 “Practical” is in our blog name for a reason: we’re all about down to earth, useful information.
 And a whole, whole lot of it.
 No matter what you’re writing about, you should cover ALL of its angles, and avoid leaving questions for our readers to search for elsewhere.
-This is also our posts are pretty freaking long: all those juicy details take up a LOT of words, not to mention time to research & validate.
+This is also our posts are pretty freaking long: all those juicy details take up a LOT of words, not to mention time to research & fact-check.
 We have horribly high expectations here at Practical Wanderlust, please join us in our stress circle.

-- Your guest post should SELL a destination.
+- Your post should “SELL” a destination.
 Whether you’re writing about your home town or your favorite vacation spot, by the end of the post I need to want to go there immediately.
 Tell me what makes it special and convince me that I absolutely HAVE to visit.
-This also goes for everything that you recommend: tell me what to order on the menu, tell me why I NEED to visit X attraction, tell me why the vista on your favorite hike is SO worth the 9-mile shlog through a gator-filled swamp to see, etc.
+This also goes for everything that you recommend: tell me what to order on the menu, tell me why I NEED to visit that attraction, tell me why the vista on your favorite hike is SO worth a 9-mile shlog through a gator-filled swamp to see, etc.

-- Your guest post should be relevant to our readers.
+- Your post should be relevant to our readers.
 Your topic should be something that our readers are interested in.
 Spend a few minutes browsing our site to get a feel of our content.
 FYI, we are a budget travel blog, so leave the luxury at home in your mansion or on your yacht.